Useful Shortcuts to Save Time in Gantt Chart View

-Select the tasks you wish to link and press Control + F2.
+Select the tasks you wish to link and press Ctrl + F2.

-Select the tasks you wish to unlink and press Control + Shift + F2.
+Select the tasks you wish to unlink and press Ctrl + Shift + F2.

 There are many other shortcuts in Project, but these are some of the most useful, particularly in Gantt Chart view.